Jean-Louis Gassée

-Jean-Louis Gassée (born March 1944 in Paris, France) is a business executive.
+Jean-Louis Gassée (born 24 March 1944) is a business executive.
 He is best known as a former executive at Apple Computer, where he worked from 1981 to 1990.
 He also founded Be Inc., creators of the BeOS computer operating system.
 After leaving Be, he became Chairman of PalmSource, Inc. in November 2004.

 Career

+Gassée was born 24 March 1944 in Paris.

 1980s: Apple Computer

-Gassée worked for six years at Hewlett-Packard from 1968 to 1974, where he was responsible for overseeing the launching of the company’s first desktop scientific computer and the development of its sales organization in France, before his promotion to Sales Manager of Europe, in Geneva, Switzerland.
+Gassée worked for six years at Hewlett-Packard from 1968 to 1974, where he was responsible for overseeing the launching of the company's first desktop scientific computer and the development of its sales organization in France, before his promotion to Sales Manager of Europe, in Geneva, Switzerland.
 From 1974 to 1981, Gassée served as the Chief Executive Officer of the French affiliates of Data General and Exxon Office Systems.

 In 1981, Gassée became Director of European Operations at Apple Computer.
-In 1985, after learning of Steve Jobs's plan to oust CEO John Sculley over Memorial Day weekend while Sculley was in China, Gassée preemptively informed the board of directors, which eventually led to Jobs's resignation from Apple.
+In 1985, after learning of Steve Jobs's plan to oust CEO John Sculley over Memorial Day weekend while Sculley was in China, Gassée preemptively informed the board of directors, which eventually led to Jobs leaving Apple.